skibu/post2image/README.md

 original URL on Bluesky.
 Yes, something else broken by Space Karen.

 ## How it works
-Idea is to have a domain name similar to x.com, like xrosspost.com so that can easily change it to x.com.
-So when a user wants to repost a tweet to Bluesky they get the URL for the tweet, like https://x.com/outbreakupdates/status/1871187575500841435, and then post it to Bluesky as https://fixedx.com/outbreakupdates/status/1871187575500841435 .
+Idea was to have a domain name similar to x.com, like xrosspost.com so that one can easily change x.com to the new name.
+When a user wants to repost a tweet to Bluesky they get the URL for the tweet, like https://x.com/outbreakupdates/status/1871187575500841435, and then post it to Bluesky as https://fixedx.com/outbreakupdates/status/1871187575500841435 .

 Bluesky will access the link in order to get the Open Graph card info that contains a description of the link.
 The xrosspost.com site is running the post2image python web server.
-It will handle the Open Graph card request. post2image determines the post type (Xitter, Threads, or Bluesky) and uses the appropriate social media site to render the post as html.
-Then it passes the html to a headless browser which renders the html, including javascript, iframes, and css, and obtains the corresponding png image for the post.
+It will handle the Open Graph card request from Bluesky and generate an image of the original Tweet. post2image determines the post type (Xitter, Threads, or Bluesky) and uses the appropriate social media site to convert the post into simple html.
+Then post2image passes the simple html to a headless web browser (Chromium) which renders the html, including he usual complicated tjavascript, iframes, and css, and takes a virtual screenshot to obtain a fully rendered png image for the post.
 The image is stored and made available via a URL.
-Then post2image returns a html page that contains the Open Graph card info, including a link to the created image of the tweet.
+Then post2image returns a html page that contains the Open Graph card info, including a link to the newly created image of the tweet.

-The social media system that made the https://xrosspost.com/ request takes the Open Graph card info and incorporates into the Bluesky post being created.
+Bluesky, or other social media system that made the https://xrosspost.com/ request, takes the Open Graph card info and incorporates into the post being created.

 Caching of the tweet info is of course done.